GridGain-Demos/gridgain-technology-primer/README.md

 <img width="1061" alt="image" src="https://github.com/user-attachments/assets/af1ae8bf-76bc-4ff7-9287-a25d736a4f57" />

+Task for self-exploration: Compare the performance of non-colocated join query and its corresponding colocated join query.

 We got an overview of how data is stored in GridGain cluster(distributed across the nodes and partitioned), how we can enforce records of more than 1 caches to reside on the same node(using affinity key; and the affinity key should be a part of the primary key), how we can perform colocated joins and how can we distribute a compute tasks across all the nodes.